7 Ways to Get More Light Into Your Home

 5. Shapes and patterns

 By using different shapes and cladding materials you can create stunning effects as light changes during the day.
 These bespoke cone-shaped skylights pull light right into the space.
 The stainless steel cladding reflects light in wonderful soft patterns so there is never a greenhouse feel to the space.

 The two bespoke cone shaped skylights were cladded in stainless steel to bring in more light and create wonderful patterns.View project

 6. Open up the roof

 It is important to understand the building’s volume.
 What is behind that flat ceiling?
 Are there opportunities to open up the pitch creating a better space and adding skylights or windows?

 7. Glass screens

-Glass screens can open up a space yet also provide privacy at the same time.
+Glass screens can open up a space whilst also providing privacy at the same time.
 Dark hallways immediately appear bigger and brighter.